GnaneshKunal/gnaneshkunal/src/pages/Applying-transferlearning-pytorch.md

 ## Training

-I've considered to train my ResNet18 for the whole dataset.
+I've considered training my ResNet18 for the whole dataset.
 But the main problem is I don't have a GPU. (ノಠ益ಠ)ノ彡┻━┻

 So Transfer Learning is the only choice I've got.
-I've opted for a pretrained Model which is trained on a ImageNet.
+I've opted for a pretrained Model which is trained on an ImageNet.

 Choices I've got:
 0. Full Pretrained Model